Grant Brown

 Grant Ashley Brown (born 19 November 1969) is an English football coach and former professional player.

 As a player, he was a defender from 1988 to 2006, notably making 407 league appearances for Lincoln City between 1989 and 2002.
 He also played in the Football League for Leicester City prior to his move to Lincoln.
 After his departure from Sincil Bank he went on to spend the last four years of his career playing Non-league football for Telford United, Alfreton Town, Worksop Town and Grantham Town.
 He returned to Lincoln in 2005 as a part-time youth coach whilst still a player with Grantham and at the end of the season he rejoined the Imps on a full-time coaching basis.
-He has since held the position of both Head of Youth and Assistant manager, as well as being in caretaker charge of the first team on three separate occasions.
+He has since held the position of both Head of Youth and Assistant manager, as well as being in caretaker charge of the first team on three occasions.